Celtics-Knicks Betting Odds, Preview, and Predictions | BetOnline.ag - CLNS Media

-The Boston Celtics (18-20, 18-18-2 ATS) face-off with the New York Knicks (18-20, 17-21 ATS) tonight on their second night of a back-to-back.
-The C’s lost a heartbreaker Wednesday night to the San Antonio Spurs.
-Meanwhile, the Knicks beat the Pacers in their last contest and have won four of their last six.
+Tonight, the Boston Celtics (18-21, 18-19-2 ATS) take on the New York Knicks (19-20, 18-21 ATS) for the second game in a row.
+After getting out to a 25-point lead in the last game, the C’s lost on a buzzer-beater from RJ Barrett.
+They became the second team this season to blow a lead of at least 25 points.

-According to the online sports book Betonline.ag, the Boston Celtics are 2-point favorites:
+According to the online sports book Betonline.ag, the Boston Celtics are 7-point favorites:

 - Over-Under: 207.5 points